apebl/linux-convertible/README.md

 There are callback script files in `~/.convertible`:

-- `~/.convertible/landscape`: Called when switched to landscape orientation.
+- `~/.convertible/landscape`: Called when changed to landscape orientation.

-- `~/.convertible/portrait`: Called when switched to portrait orientation.
+- `~/.convertible/portrait`: Called when changed to portrait orientation.

 - `~/.convertible/laptop`: Called when switched to laptop mode.